 And once again, the ASET Scope image for this GIA Excellent cut diamond reveals that it is leaking light despite having proportions within the target zone for the ideal cut proportions rating:

 This diamond is leaking light despite the 40.8 degree pavilion angle.
 Which just goes to show why optical precision is a critical component of light performance.
 It is truly unfortunate that gemological laboratories, such as the AGS and GIA, do not take optical precision into account as part of the overall cut grade.

 The Advantage Provided by Hearts and Arrows Diamonds:

 If you were going to purchase a new Porsche 911, would you prefer the speed and performance of one which is equipped with a turbo charger, and which has been fine tuned to deliver racing type performance?
-Or would you be satisfied with the standard version of the Porsche 911, as it rolls off of the factory floor out on to the showroom floor with no further fine tuning?
+Or would you settle for the standard version of the Porsche 911, as it rolls off of the factory floor out on to the showroom floor with no further fine tuning?

-For more about Hearts and Arrows – check out our Hearts and Arrows Buying Guide.
+For more information about Hearts and Arrows – check out our Hearts and Arrows Buying Guide.